 Since mattress firmness can be subjective, it’s not a bad idea to skim customers reviews for comments about firmness before you buy.
 Did anyone get a firmer or softer mattress than they were expecting?
 Did it cause an uncomfortable night of sleep or back pain for anyone?

-Sleep trials are another tool for getting your desired firmness in a mattress, as the company will exchange your mattress for a firmer or softer one if you’re not satisfied.
+Sleep trials are another tool for getting your desired firmness in a mattress, as the company will work with you to ensure you are comfortable with your new bed.

 Sleep Trials and Warranties